muhammad-usama-sardar/rats-sec-cons/draft-sardar-rats-sec-cons.md

 # Examples of Parts of Specifications That are Detrimental for Security

-The author believes that the following parts of designs are detrimental for the RATS ecosystem:
+We believe that the following parts of designs are detrimental for the RATS ecosystem:

 ## Multi-Verifiers
 The design of multi-verifiers {{I-D.deshpande-rats-multi-verifier}} not only increases security risks